 2018 House election: N/A, district redrawn

 A dramatically redrawn district effectively forced Holding out of his seat.
 After a North Carolina court upheld a new congressional map aimed at reducing partisan gerrymandering, Holding found himself in a heavily Democratic district that he likely could not have won if he tried.
 He has served four terms and is not ruling out a future run in a friendly district.

 Duncan Hunter, California’s 50th Congressional District

 2018 House election: +3.4 Hunter

-Hunter is resigning “shortly after the holidays” following his guilty plea to a felony campaign-finance crime of stealing more than $250,000 in campaign funds.
-Hunter is the second House Republican in 2019, after Chris Collins, to resign from Congress after a guilty plea.
-Both men were among the first backers of Trump’s 2016 campaign.
-Hunter’s exit will likely make it easier for Republicans to hold on to his San Diego–area seat next fall.
+Hunter will resign from Congress in mid-January following his guilty plea to a felony campaign-finance crime of stealing more than $250,000 in campaign funds.
+He is the second House Republican this term, after Chris Collins, to resign from Congress after a guilty plea.
+(Both men were among the first backers of Trump’s 2016 campaign.)
+Hunter’s exit will likely make it easier for Republicans to hold on to his San Diego–area seat in the fall.

 House Democrats Retiring Outright

 Lowey, 82, is retiring at the peak of her power: In January 2019, she became chairwoman of the House Appropriations Committee and the first woman to lead the influential panel.
 She’ll be leaving her safely Democratic district, which covers New York City’s northern suburbs, after more than 30 years in Congress.